nwBees/next-js-app/README.md

 - Contributed to UI/UX development with React and Figma

 ### [Trisha Sia](https://www.linkedin.com/in/trisha-sia/)
--Took leadership with UI/UX development and wireframing -Developed HTML / CSS React elements
+- Took leadership with UI/UX development and wireframing
+- Developed HTML / CSS React elements

 ### [Melvin Teo](https://www.linkedin.com/in/melvinhteo/)
 - Led the development of the caller queue system with React and Next.js